vlkvkn/gd-xsolla-zk-tictactoe/README.md

 ## Running the Game

 1. Open the project in Godot and press **Play**.
 2. When you click a cell, the project calls the Python scripts in `xsolla-zk-lib/` to start the game, make a move and refresh the board.
+The board now uses vector images (`cross.svg` and `circle.svg`) instead of plain text for a cleaner look.

 You can also run the Python helpers directly from the command line if desired: